Outline basic information about your Element

 Access Project Properties

-Various properties from the current environment can be used within templates but access must be granted through the setProps
+Properties from the current environment can be used within templates but most of them need to be passed through using the setProps

 With this in place, we gain access to the following within template files.